jordangunther/testerApp/README.md

 require( '.\/dirname/filename.js');
 ```

-In our entry.js file we also can inject external libraries like angularjs with either require or the hip new ES2015 import with
+In our entry.js file we also can inject external libraries like angularjs with either require or the new ES2015 import with
 ```
 import angular from "angular";
 ```